La Séparation: Plot

 When a Parisian couple, Pierre and Anne, go to see a film, it bothers Pierre that Anne rejects his hand during the screening.
 Afterwards Anne tells Pierre that she 'thinks she has fallen in love with someone else'.
 Pierre hears the news without responding.
 Both seem determined to remain composed and deal with Anne's love interest and Pierre's hurt pride rationally.

 Pierre discusses the situation with mutual friends but their reassurances are little comfort.
 Anne's new relationship make Pierre stressed.
-An added complication of their 18-month-old son.
+An added complication is their 18-month-old son.
 Despite the presence of a nanny, each find reason to claim the other is neglecting him.
 Paranoia and recrimination escalate.
 Fights break out, most bitterly after Pierre discovers that Anne has taken their son to her mother's house.

 Pierre surprises Anne at work and asks to talk.
 He is more composed and tells her that he has decided he must leave.
 Anne reciprocates with the news that her affair has ended.
 Digesting this news with the same outward calm as at the beginning of the film, Pierre walks Anne back to their flat.
 He feels unable to go in.
 Instead he wanders the streets, uncertain what to do and unable to hail a stream of passing taxis.